Urban Gardening Options

 Does it get windy?

-Balconies of high-rise buildings can experience a lot of wind which can be damaging to plants and cause them to dry out faster.
+Balconies of high-rise buildings can experience a lot of wind, which can damage plants and cause them to dry out faster.
+If you live in an apartment or condo and you’re planning a balcony garden, this is something to consider.

 Do you have water access?